Chapter 3.7 Beyond the standard full-sample pairwise sequence comparison

 sm = "CONSTANT",

-Identify the most frequent sequence in the data
+refseq = theo.seq)We can identify the most frequent sequence by using the

 mostfreq.seq<-seqtab(partner.child.year.seq,